vlang/v/README.md

 - Easy cross compilation
 - REPL

 V 1.0 release is planned for December 2019.
+Right now V is in an alpha stage.

 ## Notes